catherineisonline/travel-with-catherine/README.md

 <img src="https://github.com/catherineisonline/travel-with-catherine/blob/main/public/projectPreview.png?raw=true"></img>

 # About

-Travel with Catherine, a simple photography portfolio to show off some of my photography and code!
+Travel with Catherine: A photography portfolio that showcases my love for travel and code.
+Built using React and Tailwind, this project is a great example of my skills and eye for detail.

 ## Built with